Role of Scrutineers

-Scrutineers are there on behalf of a candidate to ensure that a fair and transparent election is conducted.
+Scrutineers help ensure that a fair and transparent election is conducted.

 Who can be a Scrutineer?

-Scrutineers must be at least 18 years of age, and must be appointed in writing by a candidate.
+A Scrutineer must be at least 18 years old and appointed by a Scrutineer Appointment form.

 What can a Scrutineer do?

-- May object to an elector (voter) receiving a ballot (with reasonable grounds); and
+- May object to a voter with reasonable grounds; and

-- May, at the count, object to a ballot being counted as valid or being rejected.
+- May, at the count, object to a ballot being counted as either valid or rejected.